 Singapore is the perfect warm-up before diving into Bali’s idyllic blue waters and laid-back beach culture.
 With plenty of flights and an international airport that’s a short transfer from the city, it’s a popular stopover for Bali, and indeed many other Asian destinations.

 Singapore is all about shiny skyscrapers, great food, lush green spaces, and culture.
-The epicentre of the modern side of the city is Marina Bay, where the iconic Marina Bay Sands hotel dominates the skyline, with its three towers and roof top infinity pool.
-(Have your camera ready for that perfect insta shot!)
+Marina Bay is the heart of modern Singapore, with its three towers and roof top infinity pool.
 Another way to soak in the incredible views is on the Singapore Flyer, one of the tallest observation wheels in the world, offering panoramic views of Singapore and beyond.
 This area is not just about the views though, it’s home to the futuristic Gardens by the Bay, where the Supertree Grove is lit up at night.
-It’s also where you’ll find the Cloud Forest with its indoor waterfall and greenery and the Flower Dome, a huge conservatory filled with colourful flowers.
 The ArtScience Museum is another highlight, with its lotus-shaped design and cutting-edge exhibits.
 In the evenings, head to one of the waterfront restaurants and trendy rooftop bars and don’t miss the nightly ‘Spectra’ light and water show at Marina Bay Sands, where lasers, water jets, and projections dance to music.

 The Gili Islands are the perfect antidote to Bali’s lively beaches.
-Just a quick boat ride away (about 1-2 ½ hours depending on whether you depart from Padang Bai or Serangan), these three tranquil islands offer a refreshing escape with no motorised vehicles in sight – only bicycles and horse-drawn carts to get around.
+Just a quick boat ride away (approx. 2 hours), these three tranquil islands offer a refreshing escape with no motorised vehicles in sight – only bicycles and horse-drawn carts to get around.
 Renowned for offering some of the best scuba diving and snorkelling sites in Asia, they are a great place to learn how to dive with ultra clear, warm waters and the opportunity to see turtles.

 Gili Trawangan, or Gili T as it’s affectionately known, is the liveliest of the lot, boasting beach clubs, parties, and a stunning underwater world.
-The East Coast is snorkelling paradise, with clear waters teeming with marine life and great sunrises, while Sunset Beach on the West is the perfect spot to sip a cocktail and watch the beautiful sunsets that Gili T is famous for.
-If you’re after a quieter stretch of sand, head to North Beach, where you’ll find peaceful stretches of sand and fewer crowds.
+The East Coast is snorkelling paradise, while Sunset Beach on the West is the perfect spot to sip a cocktail and watch the beautiful sunsets that Gili T is famous for.
+If you’re after a quieter stretch of sand, head to North Beach.

 Gili Meno is a romantic hideaway and often known as ‘honeymoon island’.
 It’s the quietest of the three, with stunning beaches and a slow pace that’s all about reconnecting with nature.
 Meno Wall on the North is a dream for divers, and the West Coast offers shallow waters ideal for a day of lazing in the sun and snorkelling.
 The Meno Turtle Sanctuary is a must-visit, where baby turtles are nurtured before being released back into the ocean.